tjenkinson/shipyard-project.com/site/content/docs/deploy.md

 - `deploy`: Deploy a new Shipyard instance
 - `upgrade`: Upgrade an existing instance (note: you will need to pass the same environment variables as when you deployed to keep the same configuration)
+- `node`: Add current Docker engine as a new Swarm node in the cluster
 - `remove`: Completely removes Shipyard

 ### IMAGE